The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Abstract

 \section{Abstract}

-\begin{spacing}{0.9} This study uses the unprecedented changes in the sex ratio due to the losses of men during World War II to identify the impacts of the gender imbalance on marriage market and birth outcomes in Japan.
-Using newly digitized census-based historical statistics, we find evidence that men had a stronger bargaining position in the marriage market and intra-household fertility decisions than women.
-Under relative male scarcity, while people, especially younger people, were more likely to marry and divorce, widowed women were less likely to remarry than widowed men.
-We also find that women's bargaining position in the marriage market might not have improved throughout the 1950s.
-Given the institutional changes in the abortion law after the war, marital fertility and stillbirth rates increased in the areas that suffered relative male scarcity.
-Our result on out-of-wedlock births indicates that the theoretical prediction of intra-household bargaining is considered to be robust in an economy in which marital fertility is dominant. \end{spacing}
+\begin{spacing}{0.9} This study uses the unprecedented changes in the sex ratio due to the losses of men during World War II to identify the impacts of the gender imbalance on marriage market outcomes in Japan.
+Using newly digitized census-based historical statistics, we find evidence that men have a stronger bargaining position in the marriage market than women do.
+Under the conditions of relative male scarcity, women are less likely to marry.
+Although the entry of younger cohorts with a natural gender balance into the marriage market attenuated its magnitude, this tendency persisted until the mid-1950s.
+Widowed women facing male scarcity are particularly unable to remarry.
+Our results suggest that reinstating military pensions in the early 1950s further reduced their incentive to remarry. \end{spacing}